DamianMan/DamianMan/README.md

 🌱 I’m currently extending my **React Native** skills.

-👯 I’m looking to collaborate on **some complex React Native project to expand my skills**
+👯 I’m looking to collaborate on **some complex React, React Native project to expand my skills**

 👨‍💻 All of my projects are available at [https://damianman.github.io/portfolio/](https://damianman.github.io/portfolio/)